Kaley Cuoco and Karl Cook's 'Family Expands' With Look-Alike Addition

 Videos by PopCulture.com

-“The [horse emoji] family expands [laughing face emoji] welcome Shmooshy!!!!!” the Big Bang Theory star captioned a sweet shot of her smooching her equestrian beau.
+“The 🐴🦄family expands 😂 welcome Shmooshy!!!!! ❤️❤️❤️ @mrtankcook #bigbaycity #mascot,” the Big Bang Theory star captioned a sweet shot of her smooching her equestrian beau.
 Their bull dog and mini horse also posed for the camera.

-MORE: Watch: Kaley Cuoco Talks ‘Baby Fever’ and the Importance of Having a Good Group of Girlfriends

 Cuoco rescued the pint-sized pet through the Peeps Foundation and is chronicling the celebrity pet’s new life in California with her own Instagram, @LifeWith Smooshy.